BAVDE1/1.ab_game/levels/key (README).txt

-NOTE: levels are free to be changed, but avoid touching the lobby, or at least not the positions of the level selectors in the lobby
+NOTE: levels are free to be changed, but avoid touching the lobby, or at least not the level selectors in the lobby

 Normal blocks:
 # = normal block